 Bio

-I am a clinical fellow in hematopathology at Stanford Health Care, and will complete a fellowship in dermatopathology at Stanford in 2024-25.
-I completed my anatomic and clinical pathology residency and a chief residency in clinical pathology at Stanford Health Care in 2023.
-I have a background in bacterial pathogenesis and drug discovery, and am interested in emerging and neglected infections, hematologic disease, and therapeutics and diagnostics development.
+I am a clinical fellow in dermatopathology at Stanford Health Care.
+I completed my anatomic and clinical pathology residency (2019-2023), chief residency (2022-2023), and hematopathology fellowship (2023-2024) at Stanford Health Care.
+I received my MD and PhD (molecular biology/microbiology) in the UCLA-Caltech Medical Scientist Training Program, where I developed expertise in bacterial pathogenesis and drug discovery.
+I was an undergraduate at Stanford, where I studied biology.
+I am interested in emerging and neglected infections, lymphoma, infectious causes of cancer, global health, and therapeutics and diagnostics development.

 Professional Education